Schwedenspeicher-Museum

 How long should I spend visiting?

-A typical visit lasts around two to three hours, allowing ample time to explore the exhibits and enjoy the surrounding area.
+A visit typically lasts between two to three hours, allowing ample time to explore the exhibits and engage with the museum’s offerings.

 Is photography allowed?